aselstyne/CISC322-Group25-Site/README.md

 Group project site for CISC 322 - Software Architecture.
 The site serves as a portfolio for the work we complete throughout the term.
 Click the links above to see the pages of each member of our group.

 <h1></h1>
-The template used for this site was created by ['@lekoarts']:
+The template used for this site was created by lekoarts:
 <br/><br/>
 Minimalistic portfolio/photography site with masonry grid, page transitions and big images.
 Themeable with Theme UI.
-Using the Gatsby Theme [`@lekoarts/gatsby-theme-emilia`](https://github.com/LekoArts/gatsby-themes/tree/main/themes/gatsby-theme-emilia).
+Using the Gatsby Theme [@lekoarts/gatsby-theme-emilia](https://github.com/LekoArts/gatsby-themes/tree/main/themes/gatsby-theme-emilia).

 [**Demo Website**](https://emilia.lekoarts.de)